warrior1601/2019_GROUP_33/README.md

   * Create and edit model
   * Model functions include - calculating the volume of the model, calculating the weight of the model, calculating the center of gravity of the model, calculating the overall dimensions of the model, rotating the entire model around an X, Y, or Z axis centered on a vector point

-# Test Code
-explain what it tests and for which classes and ctest

-# Example Models
-explain what they are and why they are there and how they are used

 # Installers
-explain what they are and how to use them and how they are created
+  * explain what they are and how to use them and how they are created

-# Documentation
-explain how it is created and what is documented

-# TravisCI
-explain what it automates (testing and documentation)